-Nearby Toledo is an extremely interesting place to visit and non shooters have the option to visit the city during their stay at Ventosilla.
+Nearby Toledo is an extremely interesting place to visit and non-shooting have the option to visit the city during their stay at Ventosilla.

 ‘What an amazing place to stay for a weekend of partridge shooting, an incredible history, incredible hospitality, incredible shooting.
 Simply incredible’